According to the World Health Organization (WHO), the word “probiotic” means the following:

 Prebiotics & Probiotics: How They Work Better Together

-Prebiotics and probiotics work together.
-When combined, they may provide more benefits than when taken alone.
+Prebiotics and probiotics create work together quite synergistically, which is to say that when they are combined, they provide greater benefits than when taken alone.
 Probiotics will cultivate and multiply much more efficiently if they have prebiotic fiber to feed off.

 The three most common prebiotics are Inulin (used in all Probulin® products), oligofructose, and polydextrose.
 It is key when choosing a probiotic supplement that you look for prebiotic fiber like Inulin.